cronokirby/alchemy/docs/Intro.md

 # Getting Started
-After installing your dependancies and whatnot, it's time to write your bot!
+After installing your dependencies and whatnot, it's time to write your bot!
+(If you just want a template to work from, you can use `mix alchemy.init` to generate one quickly.)

 The first thing we need to do is define some kind of application for our bot.
 Thankfully, the `Application` module encapsulates this need.